OpenZeppelin/defender-serverless-workshop/README.md

 ### Perform Transaction

-1. Trigger transaction to watch everything work
+1. Go to your deployed relayer and make a manual transaction to this address `0x238c14b8fe864596b0bb7cce134a7c8b8c7692a1`.

+2. Select the `vulnerableFunction` and pass in your wallet address.

+3. Confirm transaction

+### What you should see